When Insight isn't Enough

 In-Depth Education That Stays With You

 Our program is 40 hours long.
-We know that may sound like a significant commitment.
+We know that's a significant commitment.

 Our goal is not to offer a surface-level introduction, but to ensure that by the end of the program, you can confidently and effectively apply these tools with your clients.